elementary/website/docs/human-interface-guidelines.md

 When presenting a dialog to a user, always use explicit action names like "Save..." or "Shut Down".
 Consider how "OK" lets users proceed without understanding the action they are authorizing.
 Not all users will read the question or information presented to them in a dialog.
 Using specific action names will make it harder for a user to select an unintended action and may even encourage them to read the presented information before making a selection.

+### Suggested and Destructive Actions {#suggested-destructive-actions}

+If the primary action is not destructive, its button should be given the `.suggested-action` style class, rendering it in a highlighted style by default.
+It should usually be focused by default so it's quicker for the user to perform the action using the keyboard.

+If the primary action is destructive—i.e. it cannot be easily reversed or undone—it should be given the `.destructive-action` style class, rendering it in a red style by default.
+Destructive actions should not be focused by default to prevent accidental activation.

+Multiple suggested and/or destructive actions should not co-exist in the same context; there should only be one of either type in a dialog.

 ### Preference Dialogs {#preference-dialogs}

 Preference dialogs should be made Transient, but not Modal.
 When a user makes a change in a preference dialog, the change should be immediately visible in the UI.
 If the dialog is modal, the user may be blocked from seeing (and especially from interacting with) the change.
 This means they will have to close the dialog, evaluate the change, then possibly re-open the dialog.
 By making the dialog transient, we keep the dialog on top for easy access, but we also let the user evaluate and possibly revert the change without having to close and re-open the preference dialog.